Flu and colds, can infrared sauna help?

 Besides strengthening our immune system, an infrared cabin also simply works to relax.
 Just relaxing for half an hour in the cabin also allows you to get away from everyday stress.
 Reducing stress obviously also works positively on our body and immune system.
 It becomes less stressed and so illnesses are less likely to develop.
 But the infrared cabin can also have a positive effect for rheumatic diseases and muscle and joint pains.
 Learn more about the benefits of infrared cabins.

 Then click on the banner of our blog on infrared saunas. regularly the sauna, the other half did not.
 In the group that used the sauna, a lot fewer people were found to suffer from colds.
 The difference was particularly striking in the last 3 months of the study.
+Even wellness experts agree: using a sauna is not just beneficial, it may also provide temporary relief from cold symptoms like nasal congestion, fatigue, and mild aches.

 Sources